Balancing privacy with biometric techniques in a commercial context

 A one day Roundtable for companies to exchange experience on how they are implementing and using biometric techniques in different scenarios and plan to use them in the future.

-Explore current practice to assess what is not only lawful but also learn about fair collection and use of personal data in different company contexts.
+We will learn about the latest tech developments in this field and explore current practice to assess what is not only lawful but also learn about fair collection and use of personal data in different company contexts.

 6 SRA CPD hours and 6 CPE credits available